How to Submit your Photos to our Bi-Monthly Competitions

 Submit before Noon Sunday

-In order to give our SmugMug Librarian and LightRoom projectionist time to process the uploaded files, please submit your photos no later than Sunday Noon before the Tuesday meeting at which the photos will be judged.
+In order to give our SmugMug Librarian and LightRoom projectionist time to process the uploaded files, please submit your photos no later than Noon on the Sunday before the Tuesday meeting at which the photos will be judged.

 Thank you for entering!